2023 Most Popular Communication Sciences Bachelor's Degree Schools in the New England Region

 On average, communication sciences graduates from UMass Amherst take out $20,190 in student loans while working on their Bachelor's Degree.

 Out of the 16 schools in the New England Region that were part of this year’s ranking, University of Rhode Island landed the # 3 spot on the list.
-URI is a large public school located in the suburb of Kingston.
+URI is a fairly large public school located in the large suburb of Kingston.

 About 95% of the students majoring in communication sciences at the school are women while 5% are male.